LEGO-GraphRAG: Modularizing Graph-based Retrieval-Augmented Generation for Design Space Exploration

 \subsection{Problem Formalization}

-The GraphRAG aims to integrate structured knowledge to enhance the reasoning capabilities of LLMs, enabling more accurate and contextually appropriate content generation.
-In GraphRAG, knowledge is typically represented in the form of Text-Attributed Graphs (TAGs), where both nodes and edges are rich in textual information, with knowledge graphs serving as a typical example.
+GraphRAG is designed to integrate structured knowledge into the reasoning process of LLMs, enhancing their ability to generate content that is both accurate and contextually relevant.
+In GraphRAG, knowledge is typically represented in the form of Text-Attributed Graphs (TAGs), where both nodes and edges are enriched with textual information, with knowledge graphs serving as a typical example.
 For clarity and without loss of generality, the graphs referred to in this paper will follow the structure outlined in Definition~\ref{def:graph}.

-\begin{definition}[{\bf Graph in GraphRAG}] In GraphRAG, a graph is defined as a directed labeled graph $G = (V, E)$, where $V$ represents the set of nodes (entities), and $E$ denotes the set of directed edges that signify relationships between those entities.
-Each node $v \in V$ and each edge $e \in E$ carries semantic information.
-Specifically, nodes represent entities with associated semantic attributes (e.g., names or descriptions), while edges represent relationships with additional semantic context (e.g., the type of relation).
+\begin{definition}[{\bf Graph in GraphRAG}] In GraphRAG, a graph is defined as a directed labeled graph \( G = (V, E) \), where \( V \) represents the set of nodes (entities), and \( E \) denotes the set of directed edges that signify relations between those entities.
+Each node \( v \in V \) and each edge \( e \in E \) carry semantic information.
+Specifically, nodes represent entities with associated semantic attributes (e.g., descriptions), while edges represent relations with semantic contexts (e.g., relation types).